Mnux9/mnux9.github.io/p/shutter-lag/shutter-lag.md

 when shooting with a very fast shutter speed which we need so we can capture the fast changing state of counter. (in retrospecive i would use higher resistance resistor because the LEDs get over blown when highering the exposure in gimp later to see the inactive leds) <br> I also added a switch which can half press the shutter button and get the camera to prepare (like focusing etc.) to take a picture.<br>
-At last I also added a mosfet switch with which i can trigger higher current loads like LED strips to simulate lightning strikes.
+I added a mosfet switch with which i can trigger higher current loads like LED strips to simulate lightning strikes.<br>